thefinn93/ansible-letsencrypt/README.md

 # ansible-letsencrypt
-An ansible role to generate TLS certificates and get them signed by LetsEncrypt's CA. This has been tested on Debian Jessie.
-If you successfully run it on other systems, please let me know.
+An ansible role to generate TLS certificates and get them signed by LetsEncrypt's CA

 # Usage
 First, read LetsEncrypt's TOS and EULA.
 Only proceed if you agree to them.